Winter Road trip 6000km in 14 Days

-At the suns first kiss the skies ignite and we make our move from Dayboro Queensland
+At the sun’s first kiss, the skies ignite, and we make our move from Dayboro Queensland

 Settling into our seats, greeted like a warm embrace (seat warmer button on) as the crisp new car smell fills our nostrils.
-Picked up the Toyota Land Cruiser Sahara LC200 Twin Turbo Diesel (and some extras under the hood) just the day before, leaving trust fully in the hands of Toyota’s quality control.
+Picked up the Toyota Land Cruiser Sahara LC200 Twin Turbo Diesel (and some extras under the hood) just the day before, leaving trust entirely in the hands of Toyota’s quality control.

-I soon discovered the small pleasure of a Toyota diesel turbo as a grin involuntarily appears on my partners face every time we pull out to overtake, and the hills leading to Toowoomba drop away like desert plains as the purr of the engine takes hold.
+I soon discovered the small pleasure of a Toyota diesel turbo as a grin involuntarily appears on my partner’s face every time we pull out to overtake, and the hills leading to Toowoomba drop away like desert plains as the purr of the engine takes hold.